 A result of joint public and private sectors efforts, the LEI supports authorities and market participants in identifying and managing financial risks.
 In particular, LEIs may be used for reporting and other regulatory purposes in the various jurisdictions represented in the ROC (more about LEI uses).
 The LEI code is associated with reference data for each entity, currently including core identification information, such as the official name of the legal entity, the address of its headquarters and address of legal formation (more about the LEI and ROC work on reference data expansion).

 The Global LEI Foundation (GLEIF) was established in June 2014 as a not-for-profit organization overseen by the ROC to act as the operational arm of the Global LEI System.
-The foundation will give access to a centralized database of LEIs and corresponding reference data.
+The foundation provides on their website a centralized database of LEIs and corresponding reference data.
 A search function was added in October 2015, where you can check if an entity has an LEI, or access the reference data associated with an LEI, including verifying whether the LEI is current and can be used in regulatory reporting (registration status: "issued"or "pending transfer").
 From 7 October 2015, new institutions that wish to become LEI issuers need to be accredited by the GLEIF, which will monitor their compliance with the standards of the Global LEI System.
 As of this date, the GLEIF also assumed the tasks of defining and maintaining the operational and technical standards of the system.
 Find out more about the Global LEI Foundation here and on their website www.gleif.org.

 The ROC will continue to uphold the governance principles of and to oversee the Global LEI System, in the broad public interest, including the development of policy standards for the LEI.